dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 npm i winston-elasticsearch --save
 ```

+[winston]( https://www.npmjs.com/package/winston) is designed to be a simple and universal logging library with support for multiple transports.
+A transport is essentially a storage device for your logs.
+Each winston logger can have multiple transports.

+[winston-elasticsearch](https://www.npmjs.com/package/winston-elasticsearch) is an elasticsearch transport for the winston logging toolkit.

 After that, here is how you need to create a new logger object.
 You can crete logger object in the `index.js` file or you can create new file so that you can import it into `index.js` file.
 I am createing new `logger.js` file with belwo configuration.
 ```js
 const winston = require('winston');